-The State Information Technology Agency paid a service provider for 31 898 software licences significantly more than the 2 500 licences deployed by the agency and its clients.
+The State Information Technology Agency paid a service provider for 31 898 software licences - significantly more than the 2 500 licences deployed by the agency and its clients.

-Auditees did not conclude contracts in their own best interest, resulting in expenditure that could have been avoided.
-Of the 125 software contracts we reviewed at 102 auditees, we found that for close to 20% of these contracts, the auditees did not derive the intended value.
-Common weaknesses across the selected contracts include contracting for more software licences than required, contracting for professional licences instead of the cheaper limited licences that would be sufficient for users to perform their job functions, and making payments for software licences that are not used due to delayed system implementation projects.
+software licences than required, contracting for professional licences instead of the cheaper limited licences that would be sufficient for users to perform their job functions, and making payments for software licences that are not used due to delayed system implementation projects.
 This demonstrates a lack of prudent spending.